Show / Hide Table of Contents

 Provides the current status of a smart card in a reader.
 You can call it any time after a successful call to SCardConnect(IntPtr, String, ShareMode, Protocol, ref IntPtr, ref Protocol) and before a successful call to SCardDisconnect(IntPtr, Disposition).
 It does not affect the state of the reader or reader driver.

-Use only WITH atrSize
+Use only WITH atrSize=AutoAllocate

 Declaration